cycyucheng1010/DockerWithDjango/README.md

 deactivate
 ```

-2. install Django & run the project
+2. Install Django & run the project
 * just pip, I think it's easy to you

-3. write the Dockerfile
+3. Write the Dockerfile

 ```Dockerfile
 FROM python:3.9-alpine